Redocly/redocly-cli-cookbook/README.md

 #### Rules (for custom plugins)

 - [Validate Markdown](./custom-plugin-rules/markdown-validator) - check Markdown in description fields is valid.
+- [Check code samples](./custom-plugin-rules/code-sample-checks) - check that an expected list of code samples is present in `x-code-samples` for every operation.

 ### Miscellaneous (including tips and tricks)